dmbarbour/wikilon/docs/AwelonLang.md

 ## Dictionary

 Awelon words are defined in a codebase called a "dictionary".
 A dictionary is essentially a key-value database, associating words to definitions.
 To support Awelon project's various goals, Awelon specifies a standard dictionary representation with convenient properties for import/export, versioning, sharing, scaling, etc..
 Legibility is also a goal, to simplify debugging or inference of implementation.
-Awelon dictionaries can feasibly scale to many gigabytes or terabytes, and support distributed representation, like a variant file-system.
+Awelon dictionaries can feasibly scale to many gigabytes or terabytes, support distributed representation, and feasibly integrate with block-chains.

 The proposed representation: